adowlin/project-3-brew-exchange/README.md

 ### Surface

 - Color Scheme:
     - Chosen using [coolors.co](https://coolors.co/).
-This palette was chosen to provide colors that tie in with the coffee theme of the site, and provide complimentary colors that offer sufficient contrasts to work with for accessability purposes:<br>
+This palette was chosen to provide colors that tie in with the coffee theme of the site, and provide complimentary colors that offer sufficient contrasts to work with for accessibility purposes:<br>
     [<img src="readme-assets/images/brew-exchange-palette.png" alt="color palette" width="400"/>](https://coolors.co/eff2f1-880d1e-c4926e-57a773-3a3238)

 - Typography: